skip to main content

 Can students get free internet?

 Students can access free internet on the go with public Wi-Fi hotspots or keep connected with their family’s internet provider hotspots.
-And if you qualify for low-income internet, the Affordable Connectivity Program could save you $30 a month off your internet bill.

 We’ll show you the best ways to snag internet for cheap if you need cheap internet for students.